How it helps your project management

 Schedule your project milestones

 When you’re managing a large project, it’s helpful to know when you’ve reached a significant milestone so you and everyone on the project understand how the project is tracking.
-A Salesforce Gantt chart allows you to set your milestones, along with any associated tasks, as well as adding, deleting or editing milestone tasks.
+A Gantt chart allows you to set your milestones, along with any associated tasks, as well as adding, deleting or editing milestone tasks.

 View baseline dates

-Within your Salesforce Gantt chart, you can view baseline dates, which allow you to do an ‘actual’ versus ‘baseline’ comparison.
+You can view baseline dates, which allow you to do an ‘actual’ versus ‘baseline’ comparison.

 Export your file